coco-moloko/vanilla-js-projects/README.md

 Try running your code in the browser to show yourself that it works.
 Even though this code works, there are mainly two things that are wrong with it:

-1. If we dynamically add new <li>s to the UL after setting up the event listeners, clicking them will do nothing -- ask yourself why
+1. If we dynamically add new LIs to the UL after setting up the event listeners, clicking them will do nothing -- ask yourself why
 2. Setting up multiple event handlers can be extremely resource intensive, and we can do much better!
 Imagine an image gallery with 100s of images...
 One event handler per image will simply not cut it.

 It's not by accident that we looked at event propagation in the last section.
 Using the propagation, we can solve these two issues in one shot.
 First off though, write the following code in your developer tools Console: